Our clients

 Feasibility study

-To be one body, their congregation is considering a capital campaign to make their buildings accessible to all bodies.
-In fall/winter 2023, we worked with this community on a feasibility study to determine next steps toward making their buildings reflect their theology.
+To be one body, Church of the Nativity is considering a capital campaign to make their buildings accessible to all bodies.
+We worked with this community on a feasibility study to determine next steps toward making their buildings reflect their theology.
 Together, we identified:

 • the projects that rank highest in importance to congregants